Tottenham must capitalise on the positives of outstanding Champions League run | Malay Mail

 The key for Tottenham is surely Pochettino, not because he is irreplaceable either, but because players like Harry Kane, Hugo Lloris, Dele Alli and Son Heung-min all appear to have tied their futures to the mast of their coach.

-Pochettino was typically tight-lipped after the game yesterday, aware perhaps that his commitment is a valuable bargaining chip in the discussions with the club’s hierarchy about what comes next.
+Pochettino was typically tight-lipped after the game on Saturday, aware perhaps that his commitment is a valuable bargaining chip in the discussions with the club’s hierarchy about what comes next.

 “Now is the time to stay calm, change the mood and for sure we are going to have time to talk,” Pochettino said.